Deep Elm "Deep Ellum" Downtown Dallas (Unlabeled)

 About the Collection

 The 93 images in the Dallas Historic Aerial Photographs, 1930 Fairchild Survey digital collection represent a complete set of air images commissioned by the City of Dallas and photographed by Sherman Mills Fairchild in October of 1930 flying out of Love Field.
-SMU's Edwin J. Foscue Map Library retains in its collections all but eight of the 93 images as well as a photo image of the master grid map (on right).
+SMU's Foscue Map Collection retains all but eight of the 93 images as well as a photo image of the master grid map (on right).
 All images are 19” x 23.5” prints.

 Aerial Survey Grid